tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 To mitigate the risk of a targeted Origin Name Key, the Attester can observe and validate the issuer_key_id presented by the Client to the Issuer.
-As described in {{issuance}}, Attesters MUST validate that the issuer_key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
+As described in {{issuance}}, Attesters MUST validate that the issuer_key_id in the Client's TokenRequest matches a known public key for the Issuer.
 The Attester needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.